ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 we found out today that my mom's foot fracture is actually healing so she wont need surgery, alhamdulillah thats good, she was making me laugh out loud in the car today haha

+im good im just thinking and writing, today, all weekend, all next week 😬

 ------------------
 # Oct
 ------------------